imgly/vesdk-react-native/README.md

 # React Native module for VideoEditor SDK

+Check out our [video tutorial](https://blog.photoeditorsdk.com/a-photo-and-video-editor-for-your-react-native-apps) for a step-by-step integration guide which also details advanced SDK features, such as serializing and reusing previously applied editing operations.

 ## Getting started

 Install the React Native module in your project as follows: